georgeholt1/investment-dash/README.md

 ## Usage

 The dashboard can be interacted with using a web browser.
+To install, use either the provided Dockerfile (see [Installation](#installation)) or build from source (see [Development](#development)).

+When the application is running, navigate to `localhost:8050` in a web browser.
 Once opened, it should look like this:

 ![App screenshot](/images/app.png)